Space-Systems/OPI/README.md

 The population info block contains three value pairs, each consisting of a 32-bit integer containing the length of the following character string, and the character string itself, holding the actual information.
 The values are:
-* Name of the propagator that this population was last propagated with, or "None",
+* Name of the propagator that this population was last propagated with, or "None".
-* a user-defined population description (format revision number 2 or higher),
+* A user-defined population description (format revision number 2 or higher).
+The description can be empty, denoted by a length of zero bytes.
-* a string representation of the reference frame the population is in (format revision number 3 or higher).
+* A string representation of the reference frame the population is in (format revision number 3 or higher).

 The object info block starts with object names.
 These consist of a number of 32-bit integer/character string pairs corresponding to the population size:
 * A 32-bit integer containing the length of the string for the first object name, or zero if no object name is given,
-* if integer is larger than zero, a corresponding number of characters containing the name of the first object.
+* if the length is larger than zero, a corresponding number of characters containing the name of the first object.
 * Repeat for population size.